osanj/osanj.github.io/content/post/simple-multi-line-detection-in-hough-space/index.md

 ---
-title: A Heuristic Method to Find Multiple Lines in a Hough Space
+title: A Simple Method for Finding Multiple Lines in a Hough Space
 date: 2022-12-29
 tags: ["math", "computer vision"]
 markup: "mmark"